 Did you know that by using food as medicine most type-2 diabetics can put their disease completely into remission without the need of any drugs[3]?
 It's all about dealing with inflammation in a completely natural way.

-None of this of course is a guarantee of a long, healthy life free of medication.
+None of this of course is a guarantee of a long, healthy existence free of medication.
 It simply moves the stats in your favour; profoundly so if I may be so bold to add.
+The famous Danish twin study showed that longevity is only 10% genetic; most has to do with lifestyle.

 These are my 10 top anti-inflammatory foods to counter the chronic degenerative diseases; in no particular order of importance.
 Some are simple to incorporate in your diet, others profoundly difficult.